-Suppose for the moment only \eqref{IntroEq0}, \eqref{ellip} and \eqref{cond1}.
-Overall, to prove Theorem~\ref{nth2}, we follow similar arguments to those developed for proving Theorem~\ref{nth} in Section~\ref{sec6}.
+Suppose for the moment only \eqref{IntroEq0}, \eqref{newlab0}, \eqref{ellip}, and \eqref{cond1}.
+Let $\mathfrak{B}$ be in the class $\mathfrak{BC}$.
+Overall, to prove Theorem~\ref{nth2} (ii), we follow similar arguments to those developed for proving Theorem~\ref{nth2} (i) in Section~\ref{sec6}.
 But there are several differences that appear when introducing a function $f\in L^1(\Omega)$ in the equation \eqref{eq101}.
 We first approximate $f$ by a ``nice" function $f_\varepsilon\in L^\infty(\Omega)$ with the properties that Then, by the Dominated Convergence Theorem, we find that